Does Your Novel Need a Table of Contents?

 FOR SELF-PUBLISHERS

 Instructions and templates for compiling electronic TOCs are provided at indie-publishing websites like KDP, Smashwords, and Apple Books.
 See DAISY’s Accessible Publishing Knowledge Base for best practices for tables of contents as an aid to navigation and accessibility in e-books.
-For audiobooks, start with these recommendations from the W3C.
+For audiobooks, start with these recommendations from W3C.

 When to Omit the Table of Contents